 An aortobifemoral bypass is surgery to redirect blood around narrowed or blocked blood vessels in your belly or groin.
 The surgery is done to increase blood flow to the legs.
-This may allow you to walk farther.
+This may relieve symptoms such as leg pain, numbness, and cramping.
+You may be able to walk longer distances without leg pain.

 The doctor used a man-made blood vessel, called a graft, to bypass the narrowed or blocked blood vessels.
 The graft will carry blood from the aorta to the femoral artery in each thigh.
 The aorta is the large blood vessel that carries blood from the heart to the blood vessels in the belly.
 The femoral arteries are large blood vessels that carry blood from the blood vessels in the belly to the legs.